 I love walking tours in Los Angeles and try to do as many as I can.
-The Los Angeles Conservancy offers several so I signed up for their Angeleno Heights tour to take a look at some of the last remaining Victorian homes in Los Angeles.
+The Los Angeles Conservancy offers several so I signed up for their Angeleno Heights Victorian Homes walking tour to take a look at some of the oldest remaining homes in Los Angeles.
 It was a rainy day, but that didn’t stop us, even though I had to fight raindrops dripping on my camera lens.

 Angeleno Heights is east of Echo Park not far from Downtown LA and we met at the old firehouse on Edgeware Road.
 While we were waiting for everyone to show up, our guide mentioned that even though the firehouse is no longer in operation, there are several vintage fire trucks stored inside.

 About twenty people showed up, despite the downpour.
 We walked up Edgeware Road and huddled under a tree as our guide talked about the neighborhood and some of the old homes on the street.
 It was developed in 1886 by William W. Stilson and Everett E. Hall.
 For a while, it was an affluent “suburb” within sight of downtown.
 The first streetcar line in Los Angeles stopped there making it easy for residents to travel back and forth.

 Carroll Avenue has been preserved with many of its original Victorian homes as well as some that were moved there from other parts of the city.
 All the utility lines have been buried underground to give the street more of a sense of authenticity.

 Most of the homes were built in the Queen Anne style but you can also see Pre-Victorian, as well as early 19th century Craftsman bungalows.
 A few hitching posts and raised platforms on the sidewalk are remnants of the days of horse-drawn carriages.